MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Implementation and Optimizations

-We also reuse the intermediate variables to avoid repeated computation, where the auxiliary arrays used in solving the tri-diagonal linear systems are typical examples.
-Because the tri-diagonal mass matrix is fixed for each dimension, we compute the related auxiliary arrays at the very beginning of the multigrid decomposition/recomposition algorithm and pass the pre-computed results as arguments.
+We also reuse the intermediate variables to avoid repeated computation, where the auxiliary arrays used in solving the tridiagonal linear systems are typical examples.
+Because the tridiagonal mass matrix is fixed for each dimension, we compute the related auxiliary arrays at the very beginning of the multilevel decomposition/recomposition algorithm and pass the precomputed results as parameters.
 This adjustment reduces the computational complexity on these variables from $O(\prod_{i=0}^d n_i)$ to $O(\sum_{i=0}^d n_i)$, with merely $\sum_{i=0}^d n_i$ additional memory.